Killing Is My Business... and Business Is Good!: Release

+Original release

 The album was released on May 17, 1985.
 To date it remains the only Megadeth album that did not chart on the Billboard 200, primarily because it was released through an independent label with little promotion.
 Nevertheless, the album still went on to become one of Combat Records' highest selling releases.
 Later that year, Capitol Records signed Megadeth as they began working on their second album, Peace Sells... but Who's Buying?, released the following year.

+2002 remix

 A limited edition of Killing Is My Business... and Business Is Good! was released in 2002.
 This version's cover is redesigned to match Mustaine's original sketch, and the song "These Boots" was re-added, with extra "bleeps" in place of the rewritten sections.
 Over 254,000 copies of the album were sold in the United States since the beginning of the Nielsen SoundScan era.

 2018 remaster

 In April 2018 it was announced that the album would once again be remixed and remastered, with Mark Lewis remixing the album and Ted Jensen remastering it.
-Titled Killing Is My Business... and Business Is Good! - The Final Kill, the deluxe reissue features new album artwork, new mixes and masters of the original album, a new version of "These Boots" featuring Lee Hazlewood's original lyrics, the original 1984 demos featured on the 2002 remix, and newly-discovered live tracks sourced from VHS tapes found in Dave Mustaine's attic, as well as a previously undiscovered "performance" by Samuelson.
+Titled Killing Is My Business... and Business Is Good! - The Final Kill, the deluxe reissue features new album artwork, new mixes and masters of the original album, a new version of "These Boots" featuring Lee Hazlewood's original lyrics, the original 1984 demos featured on the 2002 remix, and newly discovered live tracks sourced from VHS tapes found in Dave Mustaine's attic, as well as a previously undiscovered "performance" by Samuelson.
 The new remaster was released on June 8, 2018.

+40th anniversary reissue

 A 40th anniversary edition was released on vinyl and streaming in October 2025.
 This version is based on the 2002 remaster, but contains the partial re-recording of "These Boots" from the Final Kill edition.